Instructor Pathway

 Who is the Instructor Pathway for?

-The Instructor Pathway is designed for riders with horse training and mounted shooting experience who want to teach—whether formally, informally, or within a club or small group.
+The Instructor Pathway is designed for riders with horse training and shooting horse experience who want to teach—whether formally, informally, or within a club or small group.
 It’s especially helpful for riders who haven’t taught before but want a clear place to start.

 Do I have to follow NaSHA's training manual or tools exactly?